rjbaker/simple-magento-vagrant/README.md

 * User: `admin` Password: `password123123`
 * Access the virtual machine directly using `vagrant ssh`
 * When you're done `vagrant halt`

+### Provide Your Own Magento

+If you put a file in the vagrant shared directory named 'magento.tar', the provisioner will use it instead of downloading Magento CE 1.9.0.1.
+For example, if you have an Enterprise Edition or other Magento you want to use, drop it in the directory before building and symlink it to magento.tar.

 [Full Vagrant command documentation](http://docs.vagrantup.com/v2/cli/index.html)